vgenguita/kvm-cloudimage/README.md

-  list       List all defined virtual machines info       Show information about a virtual machine connect    Connect to the console of a virtual machine
+  list       List all defined virtual machines info       Show information about a virtual machine connect    Connect to the console of a virtual machine install    Install specific software into an existing VM

 OPTIONS
   -h         Show this help message